The New Default. Your hub for building smart, fast, and sustainable AI software

 The Red-Green-Refactor Cycle Explained

-• [Red] Write a test that defines the desired behavior of a particular piece of code.
-The test will initially fail, and that makes sense as there is yet no code to make it pass.
+[Red] Write a test that defines the desired behavior of a particular piece of code.
+The test will initially fail – that's expected, since there is no implementation yet.

-• [Refactor] Now it’s time to improve the code without changing its behavior.
+[Refactor] Improve the code without changing its behavior.

 Image Source: www.marsner.com/blog/